 - If you are still having the same problem despite several attempts at repairs, read your lemon law guide (in your glove compartment).
 File an official lemon law complaint with your state if possible.
 This will get their attention and help your negotiation along, but chances are your problem is not serious enough to merit a legally imposed solution.

-- Important: File any lemon law complaints while you can!
-There is usually a time and mileage limit
+- Important: There is usually a time and mileage limit for lemon-law complaints.

-- You can also try going through the manufacturer’s arbitration setup.
+- You can also try going through the manufacturer’s arbitration.

-- If all else fails, look through your Yellow Pages to find a lawyer specializing in lemon law problems.
+- If all else fails, look for a lawyer specializing in lemon law problems.
 A good specialist may cheaply and quickly negotiate your way to a good settlement.
 If negotiation is not their first move, they are not the right lawyer.
-Negotiation often yields better settlements than the courts.